BeauJBurroughs/sr201/sr201-php-cloud-service-with-camera-support/README.md

 To modify Cameras embded in the webpage edit cams.html with your ip cameras ip addresses.
 Cameras and control buttons are split into 2 separate iframes to prevent camera refresh with every button click.
 Some adjusting of the Css may be required to fit to screen the way you desire depending on devices being used.
-The viewport meta tag has been used to comply with html5 standards updating the way the app sizes to mobile devices.
+The viewport meta tag has been used to comply with html5 standards updating the way the app sizes to mobile devices. ip-camera-proxy from **zyphlar** implemented to reduce strain on cheap ip cameras and individual devices requesting snapshots images from cameras and images not always loading/rendering in iphones.

 ## Disclaimer